dnlgmz/dnlgmz/README.md

 My personal webiste is <a href="https://www.danieljgomez.net">here</a>.

-- 🔭 My present graduate studies is in Bioinformatics and Computational Systems Biology and my previous research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Microbiology and Immunology, Cancer Biology, Infectious Disease, Bioengineering, Structural Biology, and now Genetics.
+- 🔭 My present graduate studies is in Multiomics, Genome Bioinformatics, and Computational Biology and my previous research has been in multiple areas and fields of Medicine: Tropical Medicine, Medical Microbiology, and Pharmacology, Cell and Molecular Biology, Microbiology and Immunology, Cancer Biology, Infectious Disease, Bioengineering, and Structural Biology.

 - Presently, I am doing my thesis research in Exercise multiomics, network biology, and molecular mapping.

 Research Interests: